-According to the National Society to Prevent Blindness, almost 7,000 injuries were found to be related to playing basketball.
-This only represents the injuries that were reported, so the number can be even more than that.
+The National Society to Prevent Blindness, found that close to 7,000 injuries were to be related to playing basketball.
+These are the injuries that were reported, so the number can be even greater.
 Typically, the injury is sustained from a finger poking the eye.
-Injuries can be prevented through the use of sport goggles.
-These goggles not only provide protection from injury, but can also be fit with your prescription in them.
+Injuries can be prevented through using sport goggles.
+These goggles offer protection from injuries, but can also fit with your prescription.
 Even if you need a slight vision correction, it will help you see the ball one second sooner, or help your aim by a fraction of an inch.
-Look for the following when selecting the right type of goggle:
+Look for the following when selecting the right goggle:

-Polycarbonate Lenses: This is the most important property of all protective goggles.
-Good polycarb is virtually unbreakable, and will sustain the impact of a ball or finger.
-3mm polycarbonate is what is recommended for the ASTM safety standard.
-But there are also quality issues with polycarbonate.
-Low end polycarbonate will have a lot of distortion in the lens which may reduce reaction time.
-Look for higher quality, high end polycarbonate lenses to minimize distortion.
+Polycarbonate (PC) Lenses: This is the most important property of all protective goggles.
+Good PC is virtually unbreakable, and will sustain the impact of a ball or finger.
+2mm PC is what is recommended for the ASTM (a government sports safety standard that encompasses all ball/stick sports) safety standard.
+Low end PC will have a lot of distortion in the lens which may reduce reaction time.
+Look for higher quality, high end PC lenses to decrease distortion.
 Trivex or NXT based products can also be considered.
-Trivex has better impact resistance than CR-39 plastic (but not as high as polycarbonate) but has minimal distortion.
-In prescription, this is a great option.
+Trivex has better impact resistance than CR-39 plastic (but not as high as PC) but has minimal distortion.
+In prescription, this is a great choice.

 Durable Frame Design: The frame must also be able to withstand the impact of a ball.
-Therefore, a frame made out of polycarbonate is the the best choice.
-Frames rated with ASTM F803 standard is the best option.
-This is a government sports safety standard that encompasses all ball/stick sports.
-This rating also ensures lenses are 3mm thick polycarbonate for the best impact resistance.
-A popular choice for basketball is also a shield design where the whole front of the frame is a lens made out of polycarbonate, with temples made of plastic or some other material.
-However, most shields do not meet the ASTM safety rating.
-Look for at least ANSI (military safety rating) standard for shields to ensure better impact resistance than just standard sunglass frames.
+A frame made out of PC is the best choice.
+Frames rated with ASTM F803 standard is the best choice.
+This rating also ensures lenses are 3mm thick PC for the best impact resistance.
+A popular choice for basketball is also a shield design where the whole front of the frame is a lens made out of PC, with temples made of plastic or some other material.
+Yet, most shields do not meet the ASTM safety rating.
+Look for at least ANSI (military safety rating) standard for shields to make sure better impact resistance than standard sunglass frames.

-Coverage: The frame must cover the entire eye socket, not only the eyeball itself.
+Coverage: The frame must cover the entire eye socket, the eyeball itself.
 Impact to any of the "soft" parts of the eye can cause serious damage.
-Look for a frame that sits closely to the face, as a finger can easily make its way through any gap.
-Shields can easily become dislodged so a finger can penetrate underneath.
-Be careful if choosing this option.
+Look for a frame that sits close to the face, as a finger can make its way through any gap.
+Shields can become dislodged so a finger can penetrate underneath.
+Be careful if choosing this choice.

 Padding: The frame should have padding at the temple points and bridge points to "cushion the blow".
-Padding will absorb some of the shock to lessen the overall impact, and to help prevent injury to the bone structure.
+Padding will absorb some shock to lessen the impact, and to help prevent injury to the bone structure.

-Lens Color and Coatings A clear lens provides the best visual acuity indoors.
-An anti-reflective coating can also be placed on the lens to absorb additional glare off the stadium lighting.
+Lens Color and Coatings: A clear lens provides the best visual acuity indoors.
+An anti-reflective coating can also be placed on the lens to absorb added glare off the stadium lighting.
 A regular lens reflects 8% of incidental light, while an anti-reflective coating applied to the lens will allow 99% of the light to pass through the lens, giving the best visual acuity.
-The only downside to Anti-reflective coatings are they have to be kept fairly clean.
+The one downside to Anti-reflective coatings are they have to be cleaned.
 This may inconvenient in a sports environment.
 A yellow lens can also be used to cut the glare of overhead lighting.
-However, the lens color will reduce visual acuity slowing down reaction times.
+Yet, the lens color will reduce visual acuity slowing down reaction times.

-Prescription Lenses: Polycarbonate or Trivex lenses are the only materials that should be used for prescription lenses for safety reasons.
+Prescription Lenses: Polycarbonate or Trivex lenses are the materials that should be used for prescription lenses for safety reasons.
 Fogging is the most common problem associated with prescription lenses.
 Select a goggle that has good ventilation to control fogging.
 An Anti-Fog coating can also be added to prescription lenses only.
-This will help control fogging better than just spray or gel solutions do (although this is a less expensive option for those less prone to fogging).
+This helps control fogging better than spray or gel solutions do (although this is a less expensive choice for those less prone to fogging).